TReed1104/glsl-shader-builder/README.md

 ## Usage
 ### Terms
 * Shader source file - Your main GLSL source code, in which you define your "#include" directives to be used by Ivaldi.
-(See "shaders/default.vert" within the repository as an example)
+(See [here](https://github.com/TReed1104/ivaldi-glsl-builder/blob/master/shaders/default.vert) for an example)
 * Shader component files - Your reusable pieces of GLSL code, the files where you define your functions or common variables which are to be compiled down into main shader source files.
-(See "components/global_uniforms.glsl" within the repository as an example)
+(See [here](https://github.com/TReed1104/ivaldi-glsl-builder/blob/master/components/global_uniforms.glsl) for an example)

 ### Guide
 ```bash